For the quarter ending September 30, 2002

 U.S. MILITARY ACADEMY BICENTENNIAL

 The U.S. Military Academy Bicentennial Commemorative Coin Act, P.L.
 103-328, authorizes the production of 500,000 silver dollar coins.
-Surcharges from the sale of the coins will go to the Association of Graduates, U.S. Military Academy, to assist efforts to provide direct support to the academic, military, physical, moral, and ethical development programs of the Corps of Cadets, U.S. Military Academy.
-The U.S. Bullion Depository at West Point will strike the coins.
-Issuance of the coin is targeted for March 16, 2002.
-The Secretary of the Treasury approved final designs for the U.S. Military Academy Bicentennial Commemorative Coin Program on May 30, 2001.
+Surcharges from the sale of the coins will go to the Association of Graduates, U.S. Military Academy (USMA), to assist efforts to provide direct support to the academic, military, physical, moral, and ethical development programs of the Corps of Cadets, USMA, West Point, New York.
+As authorized by the enabling legislation, this will be the last modern commemorative comprising silver from the Nation’s Strategic and Critical Materials Stockpile, as the inventory in that stockpile has reached a level that will preclude its use in future Mint commemorative coin programs.
+The Secretary of the Treasury approved final designs for the USMA Bicentennial Commemorative Coin program on May 30, 2001.
+The U.S. Bullion Depository at West Point is the minting facility where production began in the last weeks of the first quarter of 2002, and issuance of the coin began on March 16, 2002.
+Consistent with the enabling legislation, the coins are being struck at the Bullion Depository at the West Point Mint because it is located on the USMA’s grounds.

 FUTURE COMMEMORATIVE COIN PROGRAMS